JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Leading white space in a clipping area can also be collapsed:
+Leading white space in a clipping can also be collapsed:
 ```````````````````````````````` extraExtensions
 FlexiCodeBlocks
 ```````````````````````````````` example
 +{
     "source": "./exampleInclude.js",
-    "clippingAreas":[{"startLineNumber": 1, "endLineNumber": 4, "collapseRatio": 2}]
+    "clippings":[{"endLineNumber": 4, "collapseRatio": 0.5}]
 }
 .
 <div class="fcb">